springfall2008/batpred/docs/car-charging.md

     - Set **switch.predbat_octopus_intelligent_charging** to True
     - Information about the car's battery size will be automatically extracted from the Octopus Energy integration
     - You should set the cars current soc sensor, **car_charging_soc** in `apps.yaml` to point to a Home Assistant sensor that specifies the car's current % charge level to have accurate results.
-This should normally be a sensor provided by your car charger.
+This should normally be a sensor provided by your car charger
-    If you don't have this available for your charger then Predbat will assume the car's current charge level is 0%.
+    If you don't have this available for your charger then Predbat will assume the car's current charge level is 0%
     - If you set **car_charging_limit** in `apps.yaml` then Predbat can also know if the car's limit is set lower than in Intelligent Octopus.
     If you don't set this Predbat will default to 100%.
-    - You can use **car_charging_now** as a workaround to indicate your car is charging but the Intelligent API hasn't reported it.
+    - You can use **car_charging_now** as a workaround to indicate your car is charging but the Intelligent API hasn't reported it
+    - The switch **switch.predbat_octopus_intelligent_ignore_unplugged** (_expert mode_)
+can be used to prevent Predbat from assuming the car will be charging when the car is unplugged.
+This will only work correctly if **car_charging_planned** is set correctly in apps.yaml to detect your car being plugged in
     - Let the Octopus app control when your car charges.

-- Predbat-led charging - Here Predbat plans and can initiate the car charging based on the upcoming low rate slots
+- Predbat-led charging - Here Predbat plans and can initiate the car charging based on the upcoming low import rate slots
-    - Ensure **car_charging_limit**, **car_charging_soc** and **car_charging_planned** are set correctly in `apps.yaml`.
+    - Ensure **car_charging_limit**, **car_charging_soc** and **car_charging_planned** are set correctly in `apps.yaml`
+    - If your car does not have a state of charge (SoC) sensor you can set **switch.predbat_car_charging_manual_soc** to True to have Predbat create **input_number.predbat_car_charging_manual_soc_kwh** which will hold the cars SoC in kWh.
+You will need to manually set this to the cars current charge level before charging, Predbat will increment it during charging sessions but will not reset it automatically.<BR>
+NB: If you have **car_charging_soc** set and working for your car SoC sensor in apps.yaml, **switch.predbat_car_charging_manual_soc** must be set to Off as otherwise the car SoC sensor will be ignored
+    - Ensure **switch.predbat_octopus_intelligent_charging** in Home Assistant is set to Off
+    - Set **input_number.predbat_car_charging_rate** to the car's charging rate in kW per hour (e.g. 7.5 for 7.5kWh)
-    - Set **select.predbat_car_charging_plan_time** in Home Assistant to the time you want the car to be ready by.
+    - Set **select.predbat_car_charging_plan_time** to the time you want the car charging to be completed by
-    - Enable **switch.predbat_car_charging_plan_smart** if you want to use the cheapest slots only.
+    - Turn on **switch.predbat_car_charging_plan_smart** if you want to use the cheapest slots only.
+When disabled (turned off) all low rate slots will be used in time order
-    - You can set **car_charging_plan_max_price** if you want to set a maximum price per kWh to charge your car (e.g. 10p) If you leave this disabled then all low rate slots will be used.
-This may mean you need to use expert mode and change your low rate threshold to configure which slots should be considered if you have a tariff with more than 2 import rates (e.g. flux)
+    - You can set **input_number.predbat_car_charging_plan_max_price** if you want to set a maximum price in pence per kWh to charge your car (e.g. 10p).
+    If you set this to zero, this feature is disabled, and all low rate slots will be used.
+This may mean you need to use expert mode and change your low rate threshold to configure which slots should be considered if you have a tariff with more than 2 import rates (e.g. Flux)
     - Predbat will set **binary_sensor.predbat_car_charging_slot** when it determines the car can be charged;
     you will need to write a Home Assistant automation based on this sensor to control when your car charges.<BR>
     A sample automation to start/stop car charging using a Zappi car charger and the [MyEnergi Zappi integration](https://github.com/CJNE/ha-myenergi) is as follows,